abcsFrederick/ABCSwebsite-dev/Stats4Lunch.md

 ![](assets/images/StatisticsForLunch_trans.png)

-Statistics for Lunch is a series sponsored by the [Bioinformatics User Forum](BUF) that focuses on exporing topics in statistics at an accessible, intuitive level.
+Statistics for Lunch is a series sponsored by the [Bioinformatics User Forum](BUF) that focuses on exploring topics in statistics at an accessible, intuitive level.
 We usually provide a high level, easy to understand seminar followed by a practical, hands-on session to practice what is covered in the seminar.

 ## Upcoming Statistics for Lunch Seminars